|

 A

-can be used as a rotay lip seal if abrasion is handled in some
+can be used as a rotary lip seal if abrasion is handled in some

-way, such as mixing the teflon with graphites.
+way, such as mixing the FEP or PFA with graphites.

 encapsulated o-rings are manufactured in AS568 standard sizes.